APPRENTICESHIP TAX

 OUR KEY FIGURES

-Our commitment to our students is at the heart of what we do, with our 3 fully-equipped campuses designed to provide optimal learning conditions, and our botanical garden.
+Our commitment to our students is at the heart of everything we do, with our three fully equipped campuses designed to provide them with optimal learning conditions, and our botanical garden.

-By donating your apprenticeship tax, you help us to stay at the forefront of innovation, provide a comprehensive education and keep our commitment to future generations of healthcare professionals.
+By paying your apprenticeship tax to us, you enable us to remain at the forefront of innovation, provide comprehensive education, and fulfill our commitment to future generations of healthcare professionals.

 2